How to Write Career Change Resume: Examples & Tips

 Hard skills can also be transferable.
 Think of your technical proficiency, like research, graphic design, project management, and data analysis, among many others.

-These skills might be used differently across industries, but you already have the knowledge of how to use them, which makes them a valuable asset for your resume.
+These skills might be used differently across industries, but you already know how to use them, which makes them a valuable asset for your resume.

 Leverage your achievements and experience

-The key to effective work experience in a career change resume is to tailor your job duties and achievements to highlight how these are relevant and transferable to your potential new industry.
+The key to an effective work experience section in a career change resume is to tailor your job duties and achievements to highlight how these are relevant and transferable to your potential new industry.

 Let’s continue with the sales associate example: